Amelia Island Lighthouse

 Special Note: The tour does not allow for patrons to climb the stairs in the lighthouse.

 Viewing the Property

 The Amelia Island Lighthouse property, located at 215 O'Hagan Lane (accessible from North Wolff Street), is open to the public for viewing on Saturdays from 11:00am - 2:00pm.
 Please note that only the grounds around the Lighthouse are accessible on Saturdays.
-For access to inside the Lighthouse, please register for one of our tours (1st and 3rd Wednesdays of each month).
+For access to inside the Lighthouse, please register for one of our tours.